Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Proposed method

-It is noteworthy that the first order moments of hitting probabilities starting from each valid vertex are independent of the initial probability vector $\boldsymbol{X}_{1}$, and depend only on the probability transition matrix $B$.
-Taking the second order derivative of Eq. [\ref{generating_function_reordered}] yields
+By definition, $\boldsymbol{\tilde{f}}(1) = ^{\text{T}}$.
+It is noteworthy that the first order moments are independent of the initial probability vector $\boldsymbol{X}_{1}$, and depend only on the transition matrix $B$.
+Higher order derivatives of Eq. (\ref{generating_function_reordered}) produce higher order moments.